arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 GPIO.cleanup()
 ```

-This script will help you verify following considerations:
+This script will help you verify the following considerations:

 - Avoid manually checking each pin by having a consolidated overview of all GPIOs' statuses.